-On September 19, Sheridan advanced toward Winchester along the Berryville Pike and met Early’s army east of town.
-The largest battle ever fought in the Shenandoah Valley raged all afternoon in and around the largest city in the Valley.
-Early was forced to retreat to Strasburg and took up a defensive position on Fisher’s Hill.
-On September 21, Sheridan attacked, driving back defenders and forcing Early to retreat again the next day, ceding the central Valley to Sheridan.
-As Early fell back to Staunton, Sheridan’s men destroyed everything of value to the Confederate army in a 5-day period known as “The Burning.”
+On September 19, Sheridan advanced toward Winchester along the Berryville Pike and met part of Early’s divided army east of the town.
+The largest battle fought in the Shenandoah Valley raged all afternoon in and around the largest city in the Valley.
+Early was forced to retreat to Strasburg and took up a defensive position atop Fisher’s Hill.
+On September 22, Sheridan executed a flank attack, driving back the defenders and forcing Early to retreat again the next day, ceding the central Valley to Sheridan.
+As Early fell back to Staunton, Sheridan’s men systematically destroyed crops, forage, mills and barns in a two-week period known as “The Burning.”
 In response, Confederate partisan rangers under Col. John S. Mosby attacked Union supply lines, frequently earning violent retribution from Sheridan’s men.